atolab/zenoh-web/content/docs/manual/user-password.md

 ---------
 ## Testing the user-password authentication

-Let's assume a scenario with one zenoh router and two clients connected to it: one publisher and one subscriber.
+Let's assume a scenario with one Zenoh router and two clients connected to it: one publisher and one subscriber.

 The first thing to do is to run the router passing its configuration, i.e. *router.json5*:
 ```bash